wikimedia/wikipedia-ios/docs/ci.md

 Tests are run on [Jenkins](https://jenkins.io) on the `appsci` server in response to pull requests.
 You can run the same tests that are run on a pr locally by running `bundle exec fastlane verify_pull_request`.

 ## Release builds
 Are also handled by the `appsci` server.
-There is a Jenkins job for release that runs `bundle exec fastlane push_beta`.
+There is a Jenkins job for release that runs `bundle exec fastlane deploy`.
 This builds the app for release to the app store and uploads it to TestFlight.
+It also builds and deploys the corresponding Staging release.
 From there it is immediately released to internal beta and can be released to public beta and the app store after testing.